chloelewisdev/milestone-project-3/README.md

 The website should be professional and user-friendly, providing an easy navigation journey to reach different sections with ease.

 **Project goals:**
 * To create a community area where people can view tips and suggestions shared by others about working remotely.
-The user can view these tips and benefit from the app without having to sign up or log in, therefore making the app
 * To enable new users to be able to sign up, and then share their own tips easily on the community tips board if they wish
 * For users who have already signed up previously, to be able to log in with ease
 * For users that are logged in, to be able to easily share, delete and edit a tip from the community board.